-1 Maintain and protect key historic connection routes and vistas

-Development opportunities should be matched to the most appropriate development plots, to ensure that all key historic routes and vistas are protected and maintained.

-2 The importance of scale fronting large civic spaces and streets
+- (1) Maintain and protect key historic connection routes and vistas - Development opportunities should be matched to the most appropriate development plots, to ensure that all key vistas associated with the original slipways and streets are protected and maintained. - The importance of scale fronting large civic spaces and streets

-The scale of facades fronting larger civic spaces and streets responds proportionately to those spaces.

-Development form and location should clearly define an urban block structure rather than suburban or business park principles.
+The scale of facades fronting larger civic spaces and streets responds proportionately to those spaces. - Development form and location should clearly define an urban block structure rather than suburban principles.

 Buildings should either be built to the back of the pavement, or have a well defined and enclosed front garden intended as a privacy strip, rather than in-curtilage parking.
 They should have clear 'fronts and backs'.
 Entrances should be directly off public streets and development should define and articulate corners of urban blocks.
+Any large inward investors (non-retail) will be addressed as they arise.

-4 The importance of enclosing streets and spaces.

-Each new development should be planned in the context of its neighbour.
-The continuity of built edges at streets, particularly when planned and executed between adjacent developments, should be carefully considered when defining new urban block structures.

-5 The placement of parking
+- 4 The importance of enclosing streets and spaces. - Each new development should be planned to complement and integrate with its neighbours.
+The continuity of built edges at streets, particularly when planned and executed between adjacent developments, should be carefully considered when defining new urban block structures. - 5 The placement of parking